Mrwatermolen/InrtoductionParallel/readme.md

 1. All the implementation of OpenMP is completely wrong.
 (Fixed.
 Reason: the order of compline and linker.)

 2. The implementation of C++ Standard Thread and OpenMP is so slow in the Carlo Pi test, I don't know why.
 (I guess the reason is the random number generator.)
+Fixed: [Ref](https://stackoverflow.com/questions/21237905/how-do-i-generate-thread-safe-uniform-random-numbers)

 3. The test of mpi trap integral in Mac OS represent the poor performance of the serial version.
 (Fixed.
 I don't know why but I fixed it.
 TODO: figure out why.)